Our Social Purpose:

 By building social capital we can increase the voice of those most marginalised in society, and value their experience positively.

-When I’m not working I’m looking for new places to visit and learn from, or cuddling my gorgeous grandson, or sitting in my garden enjoying the little bit of nature that you get living in a city!
+When I’m not working I’m looking for new places to visit and learn from, or cuddling my gorgeous grandchildren, or sitting in my garden enjoying the little bit of nature that you get living in a city!

 Welcome to MutualGain – I look forward to learning with you.